intel/neural-compressor/docs/tutorial.md

 >
 > In the customized dataset, the `__getitem__()` interface must be implemented and return a single sample and label.
 In this example, it returns the (image, label) pair.
 The user can return (image, 0) for a label-free case.

 In the customized metric, the update() function records the predicted result of each mini-batch.
-The result() function is invoked by LPOT at the end of the evaluation to return a scalar to reflect model accuracy.
+The result() function is invoked by Neural Compressor at the end of the evaluation to return a scalar to reflect model accuracy.
 By default, this scalar is higher-is-better.
 If this scalar returned from the customized metric is a lower-is-better value, `tuning.accuracy_criterion.higher_is_better` in yaml should be set to `False`.

 ```yaml
 # conf.yaml